hellopipu/PromptMR/promptmr_examples/fastmri/README.md

 ## Training

-The following command will train the PromptMR model on the fastMRI MultiCoil Knee Training Set with `x8` acceleration.
+The following command will train the PromptMR model on the fastMRI MultiCoil Knee Training Set.
 Please modify the `data_path` to reflect your own dataset location. `center_fractions` specifies the low frequency fractions, while `accelerations` defines sampling rate of the mask.
 The `mask_type` is the type of the sampling mask (for the fastMRI knee dataset, we use the `random` type).
 Use `no_use_ca` to disable channel attention .
 The checkpoints and log files will be saved in the folder specified by `exp_name` .
 The `use_checkpoint` enables a [technique](https://pytorch.org/docs/stable/checkpoint.html#torch.utils.checkpoint.checkpoint) that trades compute for memory, which is useful when GPU memory is limited.

 ```bash
 # train with acc=8 only